Enriched functional limit theorems for dynamical systems

 In Section~\ref{sec:point-processes} we focus on the convergence of point processes for general stochastic processes and rather general observables (not only heavy tailed).
 Conditions $\D_{q_n}$ and $\D'_{q_n}$ are given and the appropriate sequence spaces to record our exceedances are defined.
-The tail process is then defined which then leads to the definition of the piling process.
-With all of these conditions met and the piling process existing, we then prove complete convergence of the point process to a Poisson point process.
+The transformed tail process is then defined which then leads to the definition of the transformed anchored tail process.
+With all of these conditions met and the transformed anchored tail process existing, we then prove complete convergence of the point process to a Poisson point process.
 We also show the connection to our setting of jointly regularly varying sequences.

 In Section~\ref{sec:proof-FLT} we show how the results from the previous section can be applied in the dynamical context and then prove the functional limit theorems.
-In the appendices we cover some of the required background for the results here: Appendix~\ref{sec:completeness-separability} contains completely new theory for our space $F'$; Appendices~\ref{sec:app_weak_conv} and ~\ref{appendix:convergence-point-processes} give some adaptations of classical theory for sequence spaces and point processes; Appendix~\ref{Appendix:proofs-independence} gives some adaptations of relatively standard theory in Extreme Value Theory to the context here; and Appendix~\ref{Appendix:dyn} contains the remaining arguments to show that the theory in this paper applies to the dynamical systems models claimed.
+We conclude by developing the theory for induced systems.
+In the appendices we cover some of the required background for the results here: Appendix~\ref{sec:completeness-separability} contains completely new theory for our space $F'$; Appendices~\ref{sec:app_weak_conv} and ~\ref{appendix:convergence-point-processes} give some adaptations of classical theory for sequence spaces and point processes; and Appendix~\ref{Appendix:dyn} contains the remaining arguments to show that the theory in this paper applies to the dynamical systems models claimed.